- Code HIST4013

 Requisite and Incompatibility

 The convener will set an introductory suite of historiographical readings on key issues in history for the first week.
-Eight session leaders will set assigned and supplementary readings that reflect their expertise on historical topics ranging from late-Medieval to contemporary history.
+Subsequent session leaders will set assigned and supplementary readings that reflect their expertise on historical topics ranging from late-Medieval to contemporary history.

 All readings will be available through the course's Wattle site.